 Why is SEO for nonprofits important?

-• Competitive edge – SEO can be a low-budget marketing strategy that helps you compete against bigger organizations.
+- Competitive edge: SEO can be a low-budget marketing strategy that helps you compete against more prominent organizations.

-• Visibility – These efforts help donors and volunteers find your organization on the internet.
+- Visibility: These efforts help donors and volunteers find your organization online.

 Besides attracting donors, high visibility can raise awareness about an issue, thus serving one of your nonprofit’s core goals: promoting social causes or advocating a certain standpoint.